 Side effects may include: abdominal pain, constipation, depression, diarrhea, dizziness, fatigue, headache, heartburn, indigestion, nausea, ringing in the ears, sleepiness or excessive drowsiness, stomach pain, stomach upset, vomiting.

 Can I receive Indocin if I am pregnant or breastfeeding?Indocin should be avoided in late pregnancy.
 If you are pregnant or plan to become pregnant, inform your doctor immediately.
-If you are nursing, your doctor will advise you whether to discontinue Indocin or to discontinue nursing.
+If you are breastfeeding, your doctor will advise you whether to discontinue Indocin or to discontinue breastfeeding.

 What should I do if I miss a dose of Indocin?Take the forgotten dose as soon as you remember.
 If it is time for your next dose, skip the missed dose and return to your regular schedule.
 Do not take two doses at once.